nueyne-backend/developers-docs/docs/en/api-guide/withnox-addnox/user.md

 ```
 Authorization: Bearer your_token_here
 ```
-Replace `your_token_here` with the refresh token obtained during the authentication process.
+Replace `your_token_here` with the access_token obtained during the authentication process.

 ## **Endpoints**